 Both theory and evidence suggest that connecting ex-offenders with jobs can keep them from re-offending.
 The classic Becker (1968) model of criminal behavior suggests that better employment options reduce crime.
 In practice, increasing the availability of jobs for re-entering offenders reduces recidivism rates (Schnepel, 2015; Yang, 2017).
 But finding employment remains difficult for this group.
 Part of the reason ex-offenders have difficulty finding employment is that, on average, they have less education and job experience than non-offenders.
 However, as Pager (2003) and others have shown, employers discriminate against ex-offenders even when other observable characteristics are identical.
-This is likely due to statistical discrimination.1 Ex-offenders are more likely than non-offenders to have engaged in violent, dishonest, or otherwise antisocial behavior, and - based on current recidivism rates - are more likely to engage in similar behavior in the future.2 Ex-offenders also have higher rates of untreated mental illness, addiction, and emotional trauma (Raphael, 2010; Wolff and Shi, 2012; Justice Center, 2016).
-These are all valid concerns for employers seeking reliable, productive employees.
-But this reasoning is little comfort to someone coming out of prison and hoping to find gainful legal employment.
-In addition, since black and Hispanic men are more likely to have criminal records, making a clean record a condition for employment could exacerbate racial disparities in employment.3
+This is likely due to statistical discrimination.
+Ex-offenders are more likely than non-offenders to have engaged in violent, dishonest, or otherwise antisocial behavior, and - based on current recidivism rates - are more likely to engage in similar behavior in the future.
+Ex-offenders also have higher rates of untreated mental illness, addiction, and emotional trauma (Raphael, 2010; Wolff and Shi, 2012; Justice Center, 2016).
+These are all valid concerns for employers seeking

-1Some employers' discrimination could be taste-based - that is, they simply don't like ex-offenders, and no additional information about individuals with records could change their feelings.
+&lt;sup>1Some employers' discrimination could be taste-based - that is, they simply don't like ex-offenders, and no additional information about individuals with records could change their feelings.
 This distinction does not alter the predicted effects of "ban the box", but does matter when considering alternative policies.